Trump celebrates ‘strongest’ U.S. with military flyovers, patriotic revelry

 He offered an ambitious vision of his own, predicting the U.S. would return to the Moon and soon plant a flag on Mars.

-Mr. Trump paid special attention to female suffragists and black Americans who led the Civil Rights Movement, though servicemen and women received the most praise.
+Mr. Trump paid special attention to female suffragists and black Americans who led the Civil Rights Movement, although servicemen and women received the most praise.

 “Today, just as it did 243 years ago, the future of American freedom rests on the shoulders of men and women willing to defend it,” Mr. Trump said.